 11.30am - 4.30pm The Wahine50 ‘P.S.
 Are You Prepared’ display, Shed 6, Queens Wharf

 The public is invited to visit a display of the emergency response organisations we have today.
 The Wahine disaster gave rise to the formation of several emergency services including the Life Flight Trust and the Wellington Volunteer Coastguard.
-93 % of emergency response is provided by volunteers in New Zealand.
+Volunteers make up 94% of the people providing operational search and rescue response.
 This is a chance for the public to meet those who might well save their lives in the future, and the opportunity to join these organisations as a volunteer.

 11.30am New Zealand Remembers, Wahine Memorial, Frank Kitts Park